 For more on reach, see Space and Reach, earlier in this guide.

-Example weapons with the reach property include glaives and whips.
+Examples with the reach property include glaives and whips.

 A weapon with the special property has unusual rules governing its use, explained in the weapon’s description (see “Special Weapons”, below)

-Example weapons with the special property include lances and nets.
+Examples with the special property include lances and nets.

-For example, if you throw a handaxe (a melee weappon with the Thrown property), you use your Strength.
+For example, if you throw a handaxe (a melee weapon with the Thrown property), you use your Strength.
 If you throw a dagger (a melee weapon with the Finesse and Thrown properties), you can use either your Strength or your Dexterity.
 If you throw a Dart, you use your Dexterity modifier because it is not a melee weapon.

-Example weapons with the thrown property include daggers, nets, and javelins.
+Examples with the thrown property include daggers, nets, and javelins.

 This weapon requires two hands to use.